AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/setting-up-sales-insight-for-your-team.md

    **For profiles that are allowed access Sales Insight**:

-   * In Custom App Settings, check Marketo to make the Marketo app visible
    * In Tab Settings, change the Marketo tabs to Default On
    * In Custom Object Permissions, check Read, Create, Edit, and Delete on Marketo Sales Insight Config (if the user should have access to the config settings - typically used for Admins)

    **For profiles that are not allowed access to Sales Insight**:

-   * In Custom App Settings, uncheck Marketo to hide the Marketo app
    * In Tab Settings, change the Marketo tabs to Tab Hidden
    * In Custom Object Permissions, uncheck Read, Create, Edit, and Delete on Marketo Sales Insight Config